The Quantization Monte Carlo method for solving radiative transport equations: Conclusion

 \section{Conclusion}

 We introduce the \methodname{} method to solve a computationally intensive multi-regime thermal radiative transport equation within an unifying framework.
 The method is independent on any random walk assumptions to treat the high collision regime and relies on a offline computation followed by online sampling from a database.
 We check empirically that the smoothness assumptions underlying the method are, for the applications considered, of satisfactory quality; we next test the approach on a 1D benchmark and obtain physically coherent results while improving the computational time.
-This opens the perspective of future work on more complicated geometries and higher dimensional settings.
+This opens the perspective of future work on more complicated geometries and higher dimensional settings and beyond the 'gray' and isotropic approximation \footnote{ Although this is not the focus of the present paper which works under the isotropic scattering approximation, using frequency groups could increase the memory requirements if the scattering is not isotropic any more.
+However if the scattering remains isotropic, it seems to us that the frequency of each particle will only relate to the $\sigma$ parameter whose range is fully considered in the dataset; so in this case the memory requirement will not necessarily increase.
+On the other hand the presence of multiple frequencies may induce some loss of precision which could necessitate to enlarge the dataset; the exact balance has to be fully asserted in upcoming works.} for the transport equations.